 Things to Do In Rochester, MN in Summer

 In Rochester, we savor every precious second of spring and summer.
 When the sun shines and the flowers bloom, it's time to get out and play together.
-While the opportunities for summer fun and relaxation in Rochester are infinite, these five recommendations can help you narrow your options.
+While the opportunities for summer fun and relaxation in Rochester are infinite, we've got some suggestions to help you narrow your options!

 1. Enjoy an event.
 Rochester hosts many special events in June, July, and August to keep you busy.
 Check out Thursdays Downtown, a summer market and music festival.
 Be sure to mark Rochesterfest, which livens up the city in late June, on your calendar.
 Also, don't miss our city's free Sunday night Think Bank "Down by the Riverside" concerts for six weeks in July and August.
 Enjoy all that Rochester has to offer and celebrate time together during our city's bustling, bright summer months.